EarlPitts/bsc-thesis/thesis.md

 To create the cluster, first the required binaries have to be installed.
 There are two ways to create a cluster: you can do it manually, or you can use `kubeadm`.
 Because time was pressing, and because I wouldn't have gained any additional benefits from creating the cluster by hand, I chose the second option.
-On Arch linux, the following packages had to be installed:
+On Arch linux[^fn13], the following packages had to be installed:

 - `kubectl-bin`
 - `kubelet-bin`